-It’s critical to know how much you have in your bank account, and how much of your total account balance is available for immediate spending.
-Checking your account regularly helps you understand where you stand financially, and which transactions have cleared in your account.
-You can also spot problems (like fraud and errors) before they get out of hand.
+It’s critical to know how much money you have in your bank account and how much of your total balance is available for spending.
+Checking your account frequently helps you see where you stand as well as spot problems (like fraud or errors) before they get out of hand.

-1. Login online: You can check your bank account balances online anytime—and you can do much more than that.
-To get started, go to your bank’s website and figure out how to access your account information.
+You can check your account balance online anytime—and much more.
+To get started, navigate to your bank’s website and access your account information.
 You can also use a mobile app, as described below.
 In most cases, you’ll look for an option like “Login” or “Account Access.”
-If it’s your first visit, select options like “Register” or “First time user.”
+If it’s your first visit, select options like “Register” or “First-time User.”

-If the idea of online banking is new to you, see why you should give it a try.
+If the idea of online banking is new to you, you should give it a try.
 In addition to checking balances online, you can often transfer money to other banks, pay bills without writing a check, and more.
-For a complete rundown on the perks of going online, see How to Start Banking Online.

-For example, banks increasingly allow you to deposit checks with your mobile device, so you can quit making trips to a branch and get your funds more quickly.
+For example, banks increasingly allow you to deposit checks with your mobile device, so you can quit wasting time on trips to a branch and start getting your funds more quickly.

 The fastest way to use your cell phone is to set up text messaging with your bank.
 You don’t even need to log in—you can request a quick balance update if your bank offers that option.

-3. Use an ATM: ATMs can provide updated account balances.
-Just insert your ATM card or debit card, and follow the on-screen instructions.
+ATMs can provide updated account balances.
+Just insert your ATM card or debit card and follow the on-screen instructions.
 It’s best to use your own bank’s ATM (or an ATM network that your bank uses).
 Other ATMs will most likely charge fees—even if you don’t withdraw cash.
 Your bank may also charge an additional fee for using a “foreign” ATM, so those balance inquiries can cost you.

-4. Call the bank: If you prefer a more traditional approach, call your bank to find out your balance.
+If you prefer a more traditional approach, call your bank to find out your balance.
 You might need to call during certain hours to speak with a person, but most banks have automated systems that provide 24/7 account information.
-Getting set up to use those systems might take some effort (you may need to establish a PIN, among other things).
+Getting set up to use those systems might take some effort (you may need to first establish a PIN, among other things).
 But once you’re up and running, it’ll become routine.

-5. Set up alerts: Instead of checking your bank account balances manually, you can have your bank push information out to you when something happens.
+Instead of checking your bank account balances manually, you can have your bank push information out to you when something happens.
 This adds an automatic safeguard for your account.

 While a face-to-face talk can be helpful, it’s best to get comfortable with some of the self-service methods above.
-You’ll appreciate being able to get things done on your own time, from almost any location.
+You’ll appreciate being able to get things done on your own time and from almost any location.

 Your Available Balance

-The available balance is usually less than you think you have (what you think of as your "account balance") because of pending transactions: debit card authorizations, upcoming bill payments, and deposits that have not cleared yet.
+The available balance is usually less than you think you have (what you think of as your "account balance") because of pending transactions: debit card authorizations, upcoming bill payments and deposits that have not yet cleared.
 Those funds may become available in a few days, but until then, the funds are frozen.

 You Know More Than Your Bank